-Wine enthusiasts regard the Santa Lucia Highlands as one of the crown jewels of California viticulture.
+The Santa Lucia Highlands are one of the crown jewels of California viticulture.
 The AVA is home to some of the state’s most vibrant Pinot Noir, Chardonnay, Syrah and other varietals.
 It was Spanish missionaries who first recognized that the soil and climate of the area was favorable to viticulture and began planting vines on the rolling windswept hillsides.Today, the appellation encompasses over 6,000 acres of vineyards, most planted on elevated terraces not far from the Monterey Bay.

-It was here that Gary Pisoni first planted his namesake vineyard, one of the highest in the region, back in 1982.
-The southeast-facing vineyards starting at just above the valley floor rise to elevations of up to 1300 feet.
-These vineyards first grab the morning sun and then enjoy a cool afternoon breeze that slows the ripening process down and gives the fruit time to develop profound character and depth of flavor.
+It was here way back in 1982, that Gary Pisoni first planted his namesake vineyard, one of the highest in the region.
+The southeast-facing vineyards planted above the valley floor rise to elevations of up to 1300 feet.
+The vineyards first grab the morning sun and then enjoy a cool afternoon breeze that slows the ripening process down and gives the fruit time to develop its character and depth of flavor.